A Summer Scandal – Kat French

-The story follows a girl called Violet who inherits an apartment and a pier from her Grandfather, and though her mother knew of the place, and had lived there when she was a child, both her and Violet were unaware that the pier or flat were still in the families possession.
-The story unfolds with Violet leaving the town she grew up in, her boyfriend and the life she knew and travelling to Swallow Beach (where the pier and apartment are) and setting up a life there.
-Along the way she learns of her grandparents lives and the secret held by her deceased Grandmother through the discovery of her Grandmother’s diary.
+The story follows a girl called Violet who inherits an apartment and a pier from her Grandfather, and though her mother knew of the place, and had lived there when she was a child, both her and Violet were unaware that the pier or flat was still in the families possession.
+The story unfolds with Violet leaving the town she grew up in, her boyfriend and the life she knew and traveling to Swallow Beach (where the pier and apartment are) and setting up a life there.
+Along the way, she learns of her grandparents lives and the secret held by her deceased Grandmother through the discovery of her Grandmother’s diary.

-This book is really well written and I loved that the book featured love, relationships, disaster and a plot twist too.
+This book is really well written and I loved that the book featured love, relationships, disaster, and a plot twist too.
 The only thing that I was disappointed with was that the book seemed to come to an abrupt conclusion.